qjpqzb/Cross-layer-QoS-control/README.md

 ## Cross Layer QoS Control
-This repository contains materials to reproduce the results for SC 2021 paper "It Takes Two to Tango: Reconciling Application and Storage to Manage I/O Interference on CGroups-based Storage
+This repository contains materials to reproduce the results for SC 2021 paper "It Takes Two to Tango: Reconciling Application and Storage to Manage I/O Interference on CGroups-based Storage".

 ## Prerequisite
 1. We set up our experiment environment usings docker (v20.10.5).
 Please refer to [Docker documentation](https://docs.docker.com/engine/install/ubuntu/) for installation instructions.
 The image we use to create containers is "jrei/systemd-ubuntu:18.04";